Cultural Counterfactuals: Evaluating Cultural Biases in Large Vision-Language Models with Counterfactual Examples: Experimental Results

-The average refusal rate for each model on each prompt is given in Table~\ref{tab:average_refusal_rates} in the Appendix.
-Most prompts do not typically lead to refusals, with some notable exceptions: InternVL, Gemma, and Llava all refuse the \emph{Arrest} and \emph{Bad Influence} prompts most of the time, while Qwen and Molmo only refuse the \emph{Arrest} prompt 30-50\% of the time and refuse the \emph{Bad Influence} prompt only 10-20\% of the time.
+\paragraph{Refusal Rates} The average refusal rate for each model on each prompt is given in Table~\ref{tab:average_refusal_rates} in the Appendix.
+Most prompts do not typically lead to refusals, with some notable exceptions: InternVL-8B, Gemma, and Llava all refuse the \emph{Arrest} and \emph{Bad Influence} prompts most of the time, while Qwen and Molmo only refuse the \emph{Arrest} prompt 30-50\% of the time and refuse the \emph{Bad Influence} prompt only 10-20\% of the time.
+InternVL3-1B rarely refuses these prompts (1-3\%), suggesting that larger model variants have stronger refusal responses.
 Anomalously, Llava also refuses to answer the \emph{Award} prompt 46\% of the time, while the other models rarely refuse.
 All other prompts are refused at a rate of less than 10\%.

 However, we do observe some differences in refusal rate by cultural context.
 For example, in Figure~\ref{fig:refusal_classification} we observe that although the \emph{Classification} prompt is usually answered, both Llava and Gemma refuse to answer the prompt only when the background depicts a mosque (refusal rates jumping to 60-80\%).
 Full results for all prompts and bias dimensions are given in Appendix~\ref{appendix:refusals}.